masc-ucsc/pyrope_artifacts/docs/tutorial/presentation.md

 // $i? = false  // do not consume
 // $i? = true   // consume
 // $i! = true   // trigger retry to input
-// $i! = false  // do not retry input, consume if valid
+// $i! = false  // do not retry input, gone if valid
 // $i?          // is valid set?
 // $i!          // is retry set?
 // $i!!         // is clear set?